The SmeeRoving art show - like a pirate on the seven seas, The Smee Art Show is always on the move.

 Pay it forward: Read, review, sign and send affidavit.
 Maybe an hour of your life.
 Maybe two.

-By doing so you get some say in future LYCEUM programming, or, if that is not exciting, we offer a few other options for your time.
+By doing so you get some say in future BROOKLYN LYCEUM programming, or, if that is not does not do it for you, we offer a few other options for your time.

-More info below, but the process by which we seek your eyes, brainstem and body will be managed by jafomaru.com, which handles bringing attention to systems run awry and voting by gowanagus.com, our programming arm.
+More info below, but the process by which we seek your eyes, ears, higher order brain functions and body will be managed by jafomaru.com, which handles bringing attention to systems run awry, and voting by gowanagus.com, our programming arm.

 >>>> Don't be scared, just :

 - --learn simple rules about Jurisdiction in the next few tabs,